opennetworkinglab/aether-docs/index.rst

   * `SD-RAN Website <https://opennetworking.org/open-ran/>`_
   * :doc:`SD-RAN Documentation <sdran:index>`

-More information about mobile networks and 5G can be found in the :doc:`5G Mobile Networks: A Systems Approach <sysapproach5g:intro>` book.
+More information about 5G and Aether's architecture can be found in the :doc:`Private 5G: A Systems Approach <sysapproach5g:index>` book.

 Community
 ---------